rstats-tln/hw-2-DimTru/index.md

 -   What does the plot below tell you about the relationship between city and highway mpg (fuel consumption)?
 Why is coord\_fixed() important?
 What does geom\_abline() do?

 The plot demonstartes that consumption of petrol on highway is less than in city.
+Auto saab pikkema distantsi syita maanteel.

 Coord\_fixed() is important because it represents the number of units on the y-axis equivalent to one unit on the x-axis.